Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Which brightening ingredient works fastest?

 Vitamin C typically shows the fastest visible results, often within 4-8 weeks.
-It works on multiple pathways: blocking melanin, boosting collagen, and fighting free radicals.
+It works on multiple pathways at once: reducing melanin, boosting collagen, and fighting free radicals.

 Which brightening ingredient is gentlest for sensitive skin?

 Alpha arbutin and licorice root are the gentlest options.
-Alpha arbutin is a stable derivative that rarely causes irritation.
+Alpha arbutin is a stable compound that rarely causes irritation.

-Licorice root has anti-inflammatory properties that actually soothe skin while brightening, making it ideal for reactive skin.
+Licorice root has soothing properties that calm skin while brightening.

 Can I use kojic acid and vitamin C together?

-Yes, kojic acid and vitamin C can be used together and may enhance each other's effects since they work through different mechanisms.
+Yes, kojic acid and vitamin C can be used together.
+They may enhance each other since they work through different pathways.

 Which ingredient is best for melasma?

-Vitamin C helps but may not be strong enough alone for deep melasma.
+Vitamin C helps but may not be strong enough alone for deep melasma patches.
 See our melasma guide.

 How does turmeric compare to these ingredients?